-Evaluations and other evaluation materials used to assess a child:
+Evaluations and other evaluation materials used to assess a child

-- 1. Are selected and administered so as not to be discriminatory on a racial or cultural basis; - 2.
-Are provided and administered in the language and form most likely to yield accurate information on what the child knows and can do academically, developmentally, and functionally, unless it is not feasible to provide or administer.
+- Are selected and administered so as not to be discriminatory on a racial or cultural basis; - Are provided and administered in the language and form most likely to yield accurate information on what the child knows and can do academically, developmentally, and functionally, unless it is not feasible to provide or administer.

-Special Rule for Eligibility Determination

-In making a determination of eligibility a child shall not be determined to be a child with a disability if the determinant factor for such determination is Limited English proficiency:
+Special Rule for Eligibility Determination-In making a determination of eligibility a child shall not be determined to be a child with a disability if the determinant factor for such determination is Limited English proficiency.
+Below are examples of situations where language is deemed the primary factor for learning interference rather than a specific learning disability:

-- Monolingual Language Learner: A student who uses one language for communication purposes. - Simultaneous Bilingual Language Learner: A student who uses two or more languages for functional purposes before the age of three. - Sequential Bilingual Language Learner: A student who used one language for functional purposes before the age of three, and after the age of three was introduced to a second language as a means of communication.

-Dynamic Evaluation: Dynamic evaluation refers to a method involving a process of testing, teaching, and retesting a skill that was not demonstrated correctly in the evaluation process to measure the student's modifiability.
-If he/she learns the skill with minimal difficulty and minimal assistance from the teacher/clinician, a disorder in that area is questionable.

-Basic Interpersonal Communication Skills (BICS): This is the face-to-face communication in daily discourse situations such as the student's level of conversation skills (Cummins, 1984).
-Cummins suggests that it may take 1-2 years for an individual to become proficient in a language at the BICS level.

-Cognitive/Academic Language Proficiency (CALP): Language proficiency used in the development of literacy skills or language needed to perform in the academic areas within the classroom (Cummins, 1984).
+- Monolingual Language Learner: a student who uses one language for communication purposes - Simultaneous Bilingual Language Learner: a student who uses two or more languages for functional purposes before the age of three. - Sequential Bilingual Language Learner: a student who used one language for functional purposes before the age of three, and after the age of three was introduced to a second language as a means of communication. - Dynamic Evaluation: refers to a method involving a process of testing, teaching, and retesting a skill that was not demonstrated correctly in the evaluation process in order to measure the student's modifiability.
+If he/she learns the skill with minimal difficulty and minimal assistance from the teacher/clinician, a disorder in that particular area is questionable. - Basic Interpersonal Communication Skills (BICS): face-to-face communication in daily discourse situations such as the student's level of conversation skills (Cummins, 1984).
+Cummins suggests that it may take 1-2 years for an individual to become proficient in a language at the BICS level. - Cognitive/Academic Language Proficiency (CALP): language proficiency used in the development of literacy skills or language needed to perform in the academic areas within the classroom(Cummins, 1984).
 Cummins suggests that it may take 5 to 7 years for an individual to become proficient in a language at the CALP level.
 Poor academic performance may reflect limited English proficiency rather than cognitive/ linguistic deficits.